Paula Carrasco: Biography

+She studied and graduated from University of Chile with a degree in environmental chemistry.
 Since February 2023, she has been working in the climate change department of the ministry for the environment, in the section of mitigation and transparency.
 More specifically, she works on the inventory of greenhouse gases in Chile.

+She is a player from club Sportiva Italiana de Valparaíso, at the position of shooting guard and occasionally point guard.
 In November 2023, she participated in the Santiago Panamericans Games with the basketball national team.
 At that time, she shared the difficulty of finding balance between motherhood and her professional career and high performance sport.

 Personal life

-In September 2024, Carrasco and President Gabriel Boric made their relationship public.
+On 16 September 2024, Carrasco and President Gabriel Boric made their relationship public after having started their relationship in November 2023.
 In December 2024, Carrasco and Boric announced that they were expecting their first child together.
 Carrasco has a son from a previous relationship.